 Making the Thai tea takes the longest time in that it needs time to cool.
-I like to make the Thai tea ahead of time and store it in the refrigerator.
+I like to make it ahead of time and store it in the refrigerator.

 Once the Thai tea is ready, the frappuccino is made in literally seconds.

 STEP 4: Strain out tea leaves and stir in brown sugar.
 Put in refrigerator to chill.

 The Thai tea needs to be chilled for the best frappuccino texture.
-If the tea is too warm, it’ll melt the ice too quickly when blending the two together.
+If the tea is too warm, it’ll melt the ice too quickly when blending.

 STEP 5: Blend Thai tea ingredients with ice.

 Ice, brewed and chilled Thai tea, sweetened condensed milk, and evaporated milk all go into the blender.

 I have a Vitamix blender that really is the holy grail of kitchen appliances.
 The Vitamix makes the perfect frozen drinks.

 Start on low, then crank it up to high.
 I use the tamper tool to push any ice cubes down to make sure the consistency is perfect.